On polynomials associated to Voronoi diagrams of point sets and crossing numbers: On the roots of Voronoi, circle and polynomials

 It remains to show that for a point set $S$ in convex position all its roots lie on the unit circle.
 For $S$ in convex position we have equality in Equations~(\ref{inequ1}) and~(\ref{inequ2}), which implies that $p_C(z)$ is a palindromic polynomial.
 By Equation~(\ref{eqn:concave}), for $S$ in convex position the coefficients of $p_C(z)$ satisfy $2c_k = c_{k-1} + c_{k+1} + 2$.
 For a palindromic polynomial (with say coefficients $c_k$) that satisfies $2c_k \geq c_{k-1} + c_{k+1}$ it is known that all its roots lie on the unit circle, see e.g.~\cite{CH20}, Theorem 2.5. \end{proof}

 In order to find a lower bound on the largest modulus of the roots of $p_C(z)$ with $S$ not in convex position, we use the following two theorems.
-The first one is due to Laguerre~\cite{L1878}, Theorem 1, see also Nagy \cite{Nagy1933}, and Rahman and Schmeisser~\cite{RS02}, Theorem 3.2.1b.
+The first one is due to~\cite{L1878}, Theorem 1, see also \cite{Nagy1933}, and ~\cite{RS02}, Theorem 3.2.1b.

 \begin{theorem}[Rahman and Schmeisser, 2002] Let $f$ be a polynomial of degree $n \geq 2$.
 If $\zeta$, belonging to the complex plane, is neither a zero nor a critical point of $f$, then every circle $C$ that passes through $\zeta$ and $\zeta - n\frac{f(\zeta)}{f'(\zeta)}$ separates at least two zeros of $f$ unless the zeros all lie on $C$. \end{theorem}